 Building talent at UCL for today and tomorrow is critical to our future growth and is a key accountability for UCL executives and leaders at all levels.
+Business leaders complete an annual review to identify future leaders who are capable of taking on executive responsibilities.
 Our CEO, the Senior Executive team and other leaders participate in and help facilitate UCL's leadership development programs.